 Toyota spokesman Mike Michels said he could not comment on that report.
 He said the automaker had no plans to suspend sales of the Prius as it did with eight other models recalled for a faulty accelerator pedal.

-The U.S. National Highway Traffic Safety Administration said it had no comment on the report and said that any recall would be announced by Toyota.
+The U.S. National Highway Traffic Safety Administration said it had no comment on the report that Toyota was planning to recall the Prius for braking problems with that vehicle and said any such safety action would be announced by Toyota.

 NHTSA said it has received 124 complaints about momentary braking problems after motorists rolled over bumps or potholes with the third-generation Prius.

 Four crashes were alleged by motorists to have been caused by the problems, NHTSA said.
 The investigation covers the 2010 model year Prius.